kaadmadumali/kaadmadumali.github.io/pages/experiences.md

   </tr>
 </table>

+- Manage and oversee Membership, Public Relations & Media Division which involves working with a wide range of counterparts and stakeholders of both government and private sector.
 - Involve in recruiting Associate Professionals and Accredited Professionals to the council.
-- Involve in granting Corporate Memberships to companies and institutes.
+- Involve in granting Corporate Memberships to companies and institutes of both government and private sector.
-- Engage in managing social media and web platforms of the council.
+- Manage overall social media network (Facebook, LinkedIn, YouTube) and web platform of GBCSL.
+- Coordinate corporate visits, project discussions/meetings/visits of the ongoing/past projects of green rated buildings.
+- Coordinate discussions/meetings/visits with the printed and electronic media organizations.
-- Working as the Chief Editor - [**Green Guardian**](https://srilankagbc.org/category/green-guardian/) magazine, the bimonthly green building publication focusing on trends in green building construction, certified solutions and sustainability stories.
+- Working as the Chief Editor - [Green Guardian](https://srilankagbc.org/category/green-guardian/) magazine, the bimonthly green building publication focusing on trends in green building construction, certified solutions and sustainability.

 ### Executive - Membership, Public Relations & Media - Green Building Council of Sri Lanka [May 2019 – Nov 2019]